FAQ¶

 Backend Configuration¶

-Configure a CORS (Cross-Origin Resource Sharing) policy on your backend server to allow requests from the frontend domain and specifically specify
+- On the backend server, configure the CORS (Cross-Origin Resource Sharing) policy to allow requests from the frontend domain and specifically specify

 Access-Control-Allow-Headers

-to include all necessary tracing headers. - For example, if your backend uses Node.js and Express, you can add the CORS middleware and set the
+to include all necessary tracing information headers. - For example, if your backend uses Node.js and Express framework, you can add the CORS middleware and set the

 allowedHeaders